Eclectic Homeschooling

 “Eclectic Homeschooling” is an approach to homeschooling in which parents pick and choose the best parts of several different homeschooling resources.
 As such, it’s not exactly a set homeschooling philosophy (like the Classical or Charlotte Mason philosophies), because it will be completely different for every family who implements it.

 Eclectic homeschooling has become very popular because it allows parents to design a schedule with their children’s unique personalities in mind.
 You know best what your kids like and what they find interesting.
-You probably also feel that some topics are particularly important or engaging, and eclectic homeschooling gives you a great avenue to focus on those topics.

 As you design your schedule and curriculum, you can adopt the methods that fit well with your family’s style, and leave out anything that isn’t such a great fit.
 It’s a highly personalized, customized approach to homeschooling.